-Tui Early Learners is under the ownership of Tui Early Learners.
+Tui Early Learners - birth to school is under the ownership of Tui Early Learners.
 It is one of four services located in Palmerston North and Feilding.
 A senior leadership team provides organisational and educational leadership across all services.
-Since the previous ERO review, leadership at the centre has remained largely stable.
-Children learn in two age-based spaces.
+Since the previous ERO evaluation, leadership at the centre has remained largely stable.
+Children learn across three separate age-based spaces.